rpalloni/dlt-cdc-trino-dbt-metabase/README.md

 CDC pipeline: PostgreSQL changes are captured in real time and written to Apache Iceberg tables on MinIO object storage. \
 dlt pipeline: `loader/` directory contains a second pipeline that generates synthetic analytics events and ingests them into Iceberg via [dlt](https://dlthub.com)

-**Client-Server** model architecture: \
+**Client-Server model architecture:**
-Trino as query engine to read Iceberg tables created as an infrastructure component on a dedicated container.
+Trino as query engine created as an infrastructure component on a dedicated container to read Iceberg tables, enable `dbt` transformations and serve Metabase requests.

 ## Architecture
 ```